3roqlu/3roqlu/readme.md

 ## Ümit Eroğlu

 I am a student in the department of Geographic Information Systems at [Anadolu University](https://www.anadolu.edu.tr/).
-Check out my page at [GitHub](https://3roqlu.github.io/3roqlusite/).
-### Hi there! 👋
+Hi there! 👋

-- 👋 Hi, I’m Ümit Eroğlu
+- 👋 Hello, I’m Ümit Eroğlu

-- 👀 I’m interested in new technologies.
+- 👀 I’m highly interested in new technologies.

 - 🌱 I’m currently studying spatial gis.